accesso-Passport/ngx-daterangepicker-material/README.md

 ng-shared-library is being published to the TE2 Artifactory NPM Registry.
 In order to use the repo in other applications via npm install you will need to setup your environment to use the TE2 registry.
+Access the [TE2 Artifactory](https://ci.te2.biz/artifactory/webapp/#/artifacts/browse/tree/General/te2-npm)
-Follow the steps provided by clicking `Set Me Up` in the `TE2 Artifactory NPM Portal`
+Access your profile and generate an API key.
+Once you have an API key, click `Set Me Up` in the [TE2 Artifactory NPM Portal](https://ci.te2.biz/artifactory/webapp/#/artifacts/browse/tree/General/te2-npm)

 Be sure to also configure npm to use the registry with:
 `npm config set registry https://ci.te2.biz/artifactory/api/npm/te2-npm`